harding/old-docs-history-bitcoin.org/_includes/guide_transactions.md

 the time lock expires.

 Care must be taken near the expiry time of a time lock.
-The peer-to-peer network allows block time on the block chain to be up to two hours ahead of real time, so a locktime transaction can be added to the block chain up to two hours before its time lock officially expires.
+The peer-to-peer network allows block time to be up to two hours ahead of real time, so a locktime transaction can be added to the block chain up to two hours before its time lock officially expires.
 Also, blocks are not created at guaranteed intervals, so any attempt to cancel a valuable